aboe76/puppet-openssh/README.md

 ###Beginning with openssh

 include '::openssh' is all you need to get it running.
-If you
+Or put this in your manifest:

 ```puppet